-The PP [12] declares that the PACE is mutual authentication and secure messaging functions.
-The PACE, as specified in the ePassport specifications, [15] is a mechanism to counter only an attack made by an attacker who does not know MRZ data, in which the attacker interrupts wireless communication to try to eavesdrop and tamper information read out from an ePassport IC to a terminal.
+The PP [12] declares that the BAC and PACE are mutual authentication and secure messaging functions.
+The BAC and PACE, as specified in the ePassport specifications [15], are mechanisms to counter only an attack made by an attacker who does not know MRZ data, in which the attacker interrupts wireless communication to try to eavesdrop and tamper information read out from an ePassport IC to a terminal.

-According to the ePassport specifications [15], MRZ data is the information necessary to break into the PACE, and therefore it is possible to read out information for Passive Authentication eventually by masquerading as a legitimate terminal if the attacker can obtain the MRZ data.
-Thus the authentication cannot counter the threat from the attacker who knows MRZ data trying to break in the PACE to read out data from the ePassport IC.
+According to the ePassport specifications [15], MRZ data is the information necessary to break into the BAC and PACE4, and therefore it is possible to read out information for Passive Authentication eventually by masquerading as a legitimate terminal if the attacker can obtain the MRZ data.
+Thus, the authentication cannot counter the threat from the attacker who knows MRZ data trying to break in the BAC and/or PACE to read out data from the ePassport IC.
 However, even if the attacker can obtain the MRZ data, attackers cannot logically read out an Active Authentication Private Key as long as the TOE conforms to the PP [12].

 Although the PP [12] requires the TOE to have Active Authentication support function for protecting the ePassport IC from being copied, the TOE function by itself cannot prevent abuse of the forged passport.
 In order for the Active Authentication mechanism to properly function as a system, it must have confidentiality of the Active Authentication Private Key as well as integrity and authenticity of the Active Authentication public key.
-In accordance with assumption A.Administrative\Env discussed later, users authorised by the passport issuing authorities need to securely perform the following:
+In accordance with assumption A.Administrative_Env discussed later, users authorised by the passport issuing authorities need to securely perform the following: